SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_announcer_nabu_casa_required.md

 >
 > This blueprint is set up to watch a binary sensor.
 When it goes from off to on (closed to open) it triggers a message to be sent to the google enabled speaker of your choice.
 The message will play after a delay you set and repeat on that same delay until the switch returns to off (closed), at which time it sends a different message.
 The delay time and all the other parameters are adjustable.
 >
-> You will need to select a country code as listed in the TTS.cloud_say documentation listed here:  https://www.nabucasa.com/config/tts/
+> There are ways to enable the announcement only during time slots and/or specific weekdays, so you **could** have a different message every day of the week...
 >

 ## 🔧 Configuration